smulhall/objectify-utils/README.md

 objectify-utils (Objectify Utilities for App Engine)
 ===========================

-This project contains several utility and extension classes to enhance <a href="http://code.google.com/p/objectify-appengine">Objectify 4</a> with capabilities related large numbers and Money using Joda Money.
+This project contains several utility and extension classes to enhance <a href="http://code.google.com/p/objectify-appengine">Objectify 4</a> with capabilities related to large numbers, Joda-Money, and Joda-Time types.

 Features
 ------